 Among several awards, Mr. McCullough is most proud to be the recipient of the “Outstanding Alumnus and Musicians Award” presented by the music department of Norfolk State University.
 He is also the recipient of a Proclamation from the Mayor of Philadelphia proclaiming him an “Outstanding Educator, Mentor, and Musician”

-Mr. McCullough is a life member of NANM (National Association of Negro Musicians, Inc.), and a life member of The NAACP and serves as 1st Vice President of the Norfolk Branch NAACP.
-He serves on the National Board of NASPAAM (National Association for the Study and Performance of African-American Music) and the Board of Directors of the Boys Choir of Hampton Roads.
+Mr. McCullough is a life member of NANM (National Association of Negro Musicians, Inc.), where he serves as 2nd Assistant Director of the Eastern Region coveing branches from Virginia to New Your.
+He is also president ot the Tidewater Area Musicians Branch of NANM, Inc..
+He is a life member of The NAACP and serves as 1st Vice President of the Norfolk Branch NAACP.
+He served on the National Board of NASPAAM (National Association for the Study and Performance of African-American Music) and serves on the Board of Directors of the Boys Choir of Hampton Roads.

 Mr. Julius E. McCullough is a 1963 Charter Member of Epsilon Zeta Chapter of Kappa Alpha Psi Fraternity, Inc. Norfolk State University.